 I’ve been remiss in updating the blog this week.
 We are visiting with friends from home and I got out of my routine.
 More on this visit in the next blog entry.

 We left St. Petersburg on Wednesday Feb 28th and anchored out two nights on the way to Cape Coral.
-We looked behind to say good bye St.Pete, traveled into the bay and under the bridge and traveled on bays and canals for only about 4 hours – we were tired from a rough night in the mooring fields due to strong winds blowing right into the bay most of the night.
+We looked behind to say good bye St.Pete, traveled into the bay and under the bridge and traveled on bays and canals for about only 4 hours since we were tired from a rough night in the mooring fields due to strong winds blowing right into the bay most of the night.

 As you can see from the above photos, the first anchorage was popular but there was plenty of room for us.

 On Thursday we passed Sarasota and numerous lovely or ridiculously large homes along the water.

 As we traveled south on the Intracostal we were once again blessed with dolphins playing with the boat along the way.

 We took a slight risk heading into our somewhat shallower anchorage this evening but it was almost high tide and we made it.
 I was delighted because we were close to an opening inlet to the Gulf.
 Once we were settled I put on my bathing suit, got out the rope ladder so I could climb back on the boat when I returned and then swam ashore.
 There was a small dock nearby, but the current took me further toward to channel than I expected.
 I noted that I’d have to be careful to start further up the current from the boat when I returned from my adventure.